MouhammadouOD/Deploy_IAC_CloudFormation/README.md

 ### Project Title - Deploy a high-availability web app using CloudFormation
-This folder provides the starter code for the "ND9991 - C2- Infrastructure as Code - Deploy a high-availability web app using CloudFormation" project.
+This folder provides the starter code for a high-availability web app Deployment using CloudFormation.
 This folder contains the following files:

-#### final-project-starter.yml
+#### network.yml
-Students have to write the CloudFormation code using this YAML template for building the cloud infrastructure, as required for the project.
+This YAML template contain the cloudformation code for the cloud infrastructure, as required for the project such as VPC, Subnets, InternetGateway, RouteTables, Routes, NatGateways, NatEIP, etc.

-#### server-parameters.json
+#### network.json
-Students may use a JSON file for increasing the generic nature of the YAML code.
-For example, the JSON file contains a "ParameterKey" as "EnvironmentName" and "ParameterValue" as "UdacityProject".

-In YAML code, the `${EnvironmentName}` would be substituted with `UdacityProject` accordingly.
+This JSON file contains all parameters needed in the network.yml the `${EnvironmentName}` would be substituted with `IacProject`

+#### create.sh & update.sh
+These scripts are used to create and update our stack.

+#### Note:
+deploy the network infrastructure first before launching the resources stack

+#### command:
+./create.sh IacProject network.yml network.json

+#### resources.
+This YAML file provides all necessary ressources to deploy a high-availabilty web app in the network that we have just created.
+It provides SecurityGroups, LaunchConfiguration, AutoScalingGroup, TargetGroup with HealthCheck, LoadBalancer, Listener, ListenerRule, S3 bucket, IAMRole and IAMProfile to provide ec2 access to the S3 bucket, JumpBox(server with which we'll connect to our ec2instances placed in private subnets)

+#### Info
+    - We provided the loadbancer DNSName as an output
+    - Don't forget to change MyIp paramater value to your Personal Ip Address

+#### command:
+./create.sh IacProjectResources resources.yml resources.json